nate-russell/Jungle/README.md

 * Consolidation of profiling metrics across classes that inherit the same prototype test case
 * README.md to include example of evaluation and reporting automation based on basic sorting methods
 * Develop Web Frontend for viewing benchmarking results interactively on github pages (Big Project)
+* Add basic MANOVA to full factorial tests with temporal autocorrelation.

 # How it works
 There are 2 halves of this repo.
 In the util directory, there are classes for profiling, testing and reporting.
 These enable the automation of **evaluation** and **reporting** for classes found in the code directory.
 The code directory has classes and tests for implementations of data structures, algorithms, design patterns, etc.